Estate PlanningLiving Will

 If you become unable to make your own medical decisions, your living will takes effect.
 So for example, if you’re in a coma, you wouldn’t be able to make decisions.

-Another example is if you have a terminal illness and cannot communicate your needs any longer.
+Another example is if you are certified as terminally ill and cannot communicate your needs any longer.
 Your living will also takes effect if you suffer major memory loss.

 The purpose is to prepare your decisions ahead of time, so your family can enforce them if you cannot communicate them to the doctors or healthcare workers.